skovtunenko/go-libs/README.md

   https://github.com/benbjohnson/clock

-* A toolkit with common **assertions** and mocks that plays nicely with the standard library https://github.com/stretchr/testify
+* A toolkit with common **assertions** and mocks that play nicely with the standard library https://github.com/stretchr/testify